Below you can find a complete list of types of Argentinian animals. We currently track 275 animals in Argentina and are adding more every day!

 - Andean Condor – The Andean Condor is one of the largest flying birds in the world, with a wingspan of up to 3 meters (9.8 feet) and a weight of up to 15 kg (33 lbs).
 They can be found soaring high above the Andes Mountains.

 - Puma – Also known as the cougar or mountain lion, the Puma is a large cat that can weigh up to 100 kg (220 lbs) and measure up to 2.4 meters (8 feet) in length.
 They are found in a variety of habitats throughout Argentina, including forests, grasslands, and mountains.

 Where to Find the Top Wild Animals in Argentina

-Argentina has established about 33 national park and several smaller protected areas where you can find some of the most unique wildlife the country has to offer.
+The country has established about 33 national parks and several smaller protected areas where you can find some of the most unique wildlife natives to Argentina.